marginalianoun

 Since the 1980s, physicists have invented an entire particle zoo, whose inhabitants carry names like preons, sfermions, dyons, magnetic monopoles, simps, wimps, wimpzillas, axions, flaxions, erebons, accelerons, cornucopions, giant magnons, maximons, macros, wisps, fips, branons, skyrmions, chameleons, cuscutons, planckons and sterile neutrinos, to mention just a few.
 We even had a (luckily short-lived) fad of “unparticles”. … All experiments looking for those particles have come back empty-handed, in particular those that have looked for particles that make up dark matter … Talk to particle physicists in private, and many of them will admit they do not actually believe those particles exist … the biggest contributor to this trend is a misunderstanding of Karl Popper’s philosophy of science, which, to make a long story short, demands that a good scientific idea has to be falsifiable.
 Particle physicists seem to have misconstrued this to mean that any falsifiable idea is also good science.

-Anthologies: Gratification, Thought Architecture, Narrative Culture, Cognitive Karstica, On the Nature of Things
+Anthologies: Gratification, Thought Architecture, On the Nature of Things, Karstica

 View on main site »